zhy2002/neutron/readme.md

 Panel appear when a field has a certain value - check

 rules to apply depends on the value of a field - check

+prevent certain chars from being typed in - check